WardCunningham/Txtzyme/projects/matrix/README.txt

 Uno asks us to question whole numbers.
 Although he appears whole, he is whole only in our perception.
 He is actually a distribution of blinking lights, not a whole anything.

 Neither are we a whole anything.
 We believe in whole numbers, integers, because we perceive ourselves as whole.
 If there are three of us in a room then our count equals 3, not 3.0001 or 2.9999.
 But what are we counting?
-Only our perception is any of us whole; any of us an integer.
+Only in our perception is any of us whole; any of us an integer.